base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/test-networks.md

 - **Base Goerli:** As new Layer-2 networks emerged that settled on Ethereum's Layer-1, the need for testnets dedicated to these L2 networks also arose.
 For instance, the L2 network Base has its own testnet, known as Base Goerli.
 This testnet settles on the Ethereum Goerli L1 testnet, providing an environment for testing L2-specific features and smart contracts.

 - **Optimism Goerli:** Optimism, an Ethereum Layer-2 scaling solution utilizing Optimistic Rollups, has its own testnet called Optimism Goerli.
-This testnet is built on the Ethereum Goerli L1 testnet and offers a testing environment for developers to experiment with Optimism's Layer-2 features, smart contracts, and dapps.
+This testnet is built on the Ethereum Goerli L1 testnet and offers a testing environment for developers to experiment with Optimism's Layer-2 features, smart contracts, and apps.

 ---

 ## Conclusion

-Ethereum testnets are essential for the safe and efficient development of smart contracts and dapps, offering numerous advantages such as real-time feedback, cost-free testing, easy accessibility, stress testing, and protocol upgrade testing.
+Ethereum and L2 testnets are essential for the safe and efficient development of smart contracts and apps, offering numerous advantages such as real-time feedback, cost-free testing, easy accessibility, stress testing, and protocol upgrade testing.
 Despite certain challenges associated with testnets, developers continue to rely on them for a robust testing environment.
 Among the various options, Goerli and Sepolia have emerged as preferred choices for Ethereum developers due to their enhanced security, stability, and strong community support.
 As the Ethereum ecosystem evolves, incorporating Layer-2 networks and other innovations, testnets will continue to play a crucial role in fostering blockchain development and contributing to the overall success and growth of the space.

 ---